gymnastjs/gymnast/storybook/stories/gymnastProvider/spacingAliases.md

-You can use `ConfigProvider` to set different configuration options. `ConfigProvider` is a pass-through element.
+You can use `GymnastProvider` to set different configuration options. `GymnastProvider` is a pass-through element.
 So it does not define an additional `Grid` element.
 This gives you flexibility to decide what the container should be.
 Note that if you are using React 15.5 or below, you'll have to make sure a single child is passed.

 Margins and paddings can be aliased for convenience with the property `spacingAliases`.
 These values, like all other margins and paddings, are then multiplied by their `base` value (for Grid the default is `24px`).

-The default `24px` value for `base` can also be overwritten through the `ConfigProvider`.
-This example uses ConfigProvider with `base` `8px` and the following `spacingAliases`:
+The default `24px` value for `base` can also be overwritten through the `GymnastProvider`.
+This example uses GymnastProvider with `base` `8px` and the following `spacingAliases`:

 | Alias | Value | Base | Base x Alias Value |
 | ----- | ----- | ---- | ------------------ |